ciphermenial/ciphermenial.github.io/_posts/2026-06-05-incus-ansible.md

 I checked that it was working with the command `ansible-inventory -i inventory --graph`

-This output something like the following.
+This outputs something like the following.
+You will see that a lot of the Instances listed are not included in the final **lxc** group because they are not lxc instances.

 ```bash
 @all: